Northam supports Virginia Voting Rights Act, paid sick leave for home health workers and host of other measures at deadline for action

 The measure prohibits localities from changing the location of a polling place without getting clearance in advance or from enacting any policy that restricts access to voting based on someone’s race or language.

-Sponsored by Sen. Jennifer McClellan (D-Richmond) and Del.
-Marcia “Cia” Price (D-Newport News), the act puts into state law components of the federal Voting Rights Act.
+Sponsored by Sen. Jennifer L. McClellan (D-Richmond) and Del.
+Marcia S. “Cia” Price (D-Newport News), the act puts into state law components of the federal Voting Rights Act.
 Virginia was among a handful of states with a history of racial discrimination in voting that had been subject to federal review under the provisions of the act.
 That supervision was struck down by the U.S. Supreme Court in 2013.